 Made-in-Ontario Environment Plan

-On November 29, 2018, Ontario released its Preserving and Protecting our Environment for Future Generations: A Made-in-Ontario Environment Plan (the Plan).
-Under the Plan, Ontario commits to reducing its CO2 equivalent emissions by 30% below 2005 levels by 2030.
+On November 29, 2018, Ontario released its Preserving and Protecting our Environment for Future Generations: A Made-in-Ontario Environment Plan [PDF].
+Under the plan, Ontario commits to reducing its carbon dioxide (CO2) equivalent emissions by 30% below 2005 levels by 2030.
 This target aligns Ontario with Canada’s 2030 target under the Paris Agreement.

 - Ontario Carbon Trust – Launch an emission reduction fund to encourage private investment in clean technology solutions.
 This fund will use public funds to leverage private investment in clean technologies that are commercially viable.